vimcar/backend-challenge-trip-extraction/v2/readme.md

 ## The task

-Your challange is to write a simplified version of the trip detection program.
+Your challange is to write a simplified version of the trip extraction program.

 For the trip extraction use the following logic: